Do Blockers Assign Damage?

 By understanding how blockers assign damage, you’ll be better equipped to make strategic decisions during your games of Magic: The Gathering.
 Happy gaming!

-- What is the Yoshi game called?
+- What is the phone number to Nintendo?